Evidence and Information

 (b) knowingly or recklessly gives any information or produces any document which is false in a material particular in response to such a request;

-(c) otherwise wilfully obstructs the relevant authority in the exercise of its powers under this Schedule;
+(c) otherwise wilfully obstructs the Treasury in the exercise of their powers under this Schedule; or

 (d) with intent to evade the provisions of this Schedule, destroys, mutilates, defaces, conceals or removes any document.